A Serious Man: Plot

 Larry turns to his Jewish faith for consolation.
-He consults a junior rabbi, who advises Larry to change his "perspective".
+He consults a junior rabbi, Scott, who advises Larry to change his "perspective".
 Larry and Sy are involved in separate, simultaneous car crashes.
 Larry is unharmed, but Sy dies.
-Larry consults a second rabbi for solace, who recounts a parable about a dentist who finds Hebrew inscriptions on a patient's teeth.
-Larry also tries to contact Marshak, the synagogue's senior rabbi, who isn't available.
+Larry consults a second rabbi, Nachtner, for solace, who recounts an anecdote about an orthodontist who finds Hebrew inscriptions on a non-Jewish patient's teeth.
+Larry also tries to contact Marshak, the synagogue's senior rabbi, who is not available.
 At Judith's insistence, Larry pays for Sy's funeral.
 At the funeral, Sy is eulogized as "a serious man".
 Larry calls on his neighbor, Vivienne Samsky, whom he has seen sunbathing naked.
 She introduces him to marijuana.
 He later dreams that he is having sex with her, but this turns into a nightmare.
+Larry learns that Arthur faces charges of illegal gambling, solicitation, and sodomy.

-Arthur is despondent about the charges levied at him, and Larry consoles him.
-Larry then has another nightmare in which he gives Arthur the money Clive left him and drives him to cross into Canada by boat, whereupon his neighbors shoot Arthur in the neck.
-Larry is proud and moved by Danny's Bar Mitzvah, unaware that his son is under the influence of marijuana.
-During the service, Judith apologizes to Larry for all the recent trouble and informs him that Sy respected him so much that he even wrote letters to the tenure committee.
+Arthur is despondent about the charges against him, and Larry consoles him.
+Larry then has another nightmare in which he gives Arthur the money Clive left him and drives him to cross into Canada by boat, only for his neighbors to shoot Arthur in the neck.
+Larry is proud and moved by Danny's bar mitzvah, unaware that his son is under the influence of marijuana.
+During the service, Judith apologizes to Larry for all the recent trouble and tells him that Sy respected him so much that he even wrote letters to the tenure committee.
 Danny meets with Marshak, a brief encounter in which Marshak only quotes Jefferson Airplane's "Somebody to Love", names some members of the band, returns the radio, and tells Danny to "be a good boy".

-Larry's department head compliments him on Danny's Bar Mitzvah and hints that he will receive tenure.
+Larry's department head compliments him on Danny's bar mitzvah and hints that he will receive tenure.
 The mail brings a $3,000 bill from Arthur's lawyer.
-Larry decides to change Clive's grade from F to C−, whereupon Larry's doctor calls, asking to see him immediately about the results of a chest X-ray.
+Larry decides to change Clive's grade from F to C−; immediately after he does so, his doctor calls, asking to see him immediately about the results of a chest X-ray.
 Meanwhile, Danny's teacher struggles to open the emergency shelter as a massive tornado closes in on the school.